tgaytan/module3-challenge/README.md

 I used code from this page to confirm if the user gave an integer when they are prompted to input a number. https://stackoverflow.com/questions/69355885/what-is-the-best-way-to-validate-if-a-prompt-entry-is-a-number-in-js

+Source code was provided by The University of Texas at Austin online coding boot camp.
+The code is included in this repo in the directory named friendly-parakeet-main.

 ## License